yuhko-msft/microsoft-graph-docs/concepts/auth-cloudsolutionprovider.md

 ## What is a partner-managed application

-The CSP program enables Microsoft’s partners to resell and manage Microsoft Online Services (such as Microsoft 365, Microsoft Azure, and CRM Online) to customers.
-Management of customer services is done through Delegated Admin Privileges, which enables designated partner users (known as agents) to access and configure their customers’ environments.
+The CSP program enables Microsoft's partners to resell and manage Microsoft Online Services (such as Microsoft 365, Microsoft Azure, and CRM Online) to customers.
+Management of customer services is done through Delegated Admin Privileges, which enables designated partner users (known as agents) to access and configure their customers' environments.

 Additionally, as a partner developer, you can build a **partner-managed app** to manage your customers' Microsoft services.
 Partner-managed apps are often called *pre-consented* apps because all your customers are automatically pre-consented for your partner-managed apps.
 This means when a user from one of your customer tenants uses one of your partner-managed apps, the user can use it without being prompted to give consent.
 Partner-managed apps also inherit Delegated Admin Privileges, so your partner agents can also get privileged access to your customers through your partner-managed application.